mfa01/CrossAdsWithFirebase/README.md

 ### Why Firebase Configuration?
-- To take advantage of custumizing you ads per country or device, .....
-- To get the analytics of the ads tap/view on the same firebase anayltics
+- To take advantage of customizing your ads per country or device, ..... - To get the analytics of the ads tap/view on the same firebase analytics

 ## Ad Types
 ### "bannerImage"